 - PhD Student Assessor

-- 2017 - ongoing: Frontiers for Young Minds - Associate Editor - Understanding Health section
+- 2017 - present: Frontiers for Young Minds - Associate Editor - Understanding Health section

 - 2015 - 2017: Eukaryotic Cell - Editorial Board